mafintosh/kirby/README.md

   profile     list and manage profiles. use kirby profile [new-name] to add a new one
               per default the profile name default is used and all profiles are shared with the aws cli tools
-                --access,-a [access-key] to specify the AWS access key to use --secret,-s [secret-key] to specify the AWS secret key to use --region,-r [region-name] to set the used region.
+                --aws-access-key,-a [access-key] to specify the AWS access key to use --aws-secret-key,-s [secret-key] to specify the AWS secret key to use --region,-r [region-name] to set the used region.
 Defaults to us-east-1

 All commands accept --profile,-p [profile-name] to set the used profile to something